neurophysics/DrumsAndBrains/README.md

 In the `result_folder` of that subject, a file `prepared_FFTSSD.npz` will be stored containing as fields:

-1. `csd`: the average cross-spectral density matrix of all single trials of that subject
+1. `prestim_csd`: the average cross-spectral density matrix of all single trials of that subject in a pre-stimulus period (the bar prior to stimulation)
+2. `poststim_csd`: as `prestim_csd` but in the 3 listening bars + the
+    silence bar
-2. `f`: an array of frequencies (in Hz) corresponding to `csd`
+3. `f`: an array of frequencies (in Hz) corresponding to `csd`

 ### Calculate SSD
+The scipt `calcFFTSSD.py` calculates the across-subject SSD.

+As input argument, it requires the `result_folder`

+It first loads the results from `prepareFFTSSD.py` and normalizes the poststimulus CSD of every subject by the trace of the prestimulus CSD (the total variance) in that frequency.
+This already normalizes the power across subjects.

+Then, as target frequencies the snare (1.16 Hz), woodblock (1.75 Hz) and the harmonics <= 5 Hz are defined.
+SSD filters are obtained by maximizing the SNR in relation to the 0.5-5 Hz range.
+To obtain filters that *simultaneously* maximize the SNR for all chosen frequencies, the *generalized mean* across those frequencies is calculated (with p=-100, it maximizes the minimal SNR of those frequencies).
+The calculation is done in the module `gmeanSSD.py`.

+`calcFFTSSD.py` stores its results in  the file `FFTSSD.npz` containing the
+fields:
+1. `SSD_obj`: the objective function result - the generalized mean of the SNRs at the chosen frequencies for every filter
+2. `SSD_obj_per_subject`: the same for every subject individually
+3. `SSD_filt`: the found SSD filters
+4. `SSD_patterns`: the spatial patterns corresponding to these filters

+Additionally, the result is plotted as `FFTSSD_patterns.pdf` and `png`

+### Correlation SSD result with musical experience
+Run the script `SSDMusicCorr` with `data_folder` and `result_folder` as arguments.
+Significance testing is done as one-tailed permutation testing of the correlation with `N=1000` permutations.
+Result is plotted as `SNNR_exp.pdf` and `png`.